Chefs Notes

 Julienne

-Julienne is a type of cut where the food item is cut into matchstick.
+Julienne is a type of cut where the food item is cut into matchsticks.
 The size of the matchstick can vary from 3x3 mm to 1 x 1 cm.
-Julienne bigger than 1 x 1 cm and the julienne is known as a batonnet.
+Julienne bigger than 1 x 1 cm and the cut is known as a batonnet.
 A similar style of cut used for soft herbs is known as a chiffonade.
 For a chiffonade, the herbs are rolled or stacked and cut into long thin strips.

 Kilogram